Apocalus/-FRONTEND-Bookify-Landing-Page/README.md

 Features:
 - Enter email
-- Check if the given email is valid or not
+- Checks if the given email is valid or not